Orlando Scandrick: Dallas Cowboys

 The Dallas Cowboys selected Scandrick in the fifth round (143rd overall) of the 2008 NFL draft.
 The Cowboys secured the 143rd overall pick used to immediately draft Scandrick in a trade with the Jacksonville Jaguars in exchange for a fifth (155th overall) and seventh round (213th overall) selections in the 2008 NFL Draft.
 The Jaguars used their selections acquired in the trade to draft linebacker Thomas Williams and running back Chauncey Washington.

 On July 19, 2008, the Dallas Cowboys signed Scandrick to a four-year, $1.79 million contract.
 Throughout training camp, he competed against Evan Oglesby, Alan Ball, and Quincy Butler for job as the dime cornerback or for a role on special teams.
 Head coach Wade Phillips named Scandrick the third cornerback and starting nickelback to start the regular season, behind Anthony Henry and Mike Jenkins.
 Adam Jones began the season with a six-game suspension and veteran Terence Newman missed multiple games due to a groin injury.

 In 2011, Scandrick signed a six-year contract with the Cowboys worth $28.2 million and $10 million in guarantees.
 In 2013, he passed Morris Claiborne on the depth chart and became the starter at right cornerback after the third game of the season.
-On December 13, he signed an additional two-year contract extension.
+On December 13, Scandrick signed an additional two-year contract extension.

 On August 11, 2014, the NFL announced that Scandrick would be suspended for the first four games of the season for the usage of performance-enhancing drugs.
 Although it was confirmed that he tested positive for MDMA, during his suspension the league revised its drug policy and his punishment was reduced to two games, by changing his violation from performance enhancing to substance abuse.
-He made his debut in week 3 against the St. Louis Rams.
+Scandrick made his season debut in Week 3 against the St. Louis Rams.

-In 2015, he had a contract holdout and missed offseason workouts before reporting on May 18.
-On August 25, he tore his right ACL and MCL during a training camp practice, while attempting to tackle rookie wide receiver Lucky Whitehead.
-He was placed on the injured reserve list on September 1.
+In 2015, Scandrick had a contract holdout and missed offseason workouts before reporting on May 18.
+On August 25, he tore his ACL and MCL during a training camp practice, while attempting to tackle rookie wide receiver Lucky Whitehead.
+Scandrick was placed on injured reserve on September 1.

-In 2016, Scandrick played in 12 games with 10 starts, recording 46 tackles, 2 sacks, passes defensed, one interception and 3 forced fumbles.
-He missed 4 games while dealing with hamstring strains.
+In 2016, Scandrick played in 12 games with 10 starts, recording 46 tackles, two sacks, passes defensed, an interception, and three forced fumbles.
+He missed four games while dealing with hamstring strains.